tonkatsuki/steamid_convertor_tool/README.md

 # steamid_convertor_tool

-Convert old style STEAMIDs to new steamid64 in a sb or admin.cfg file
+This tool is used to take an admins.cfg file from sourcebans or sourcemod and convert the old STEAM_ID's to new STEAMID64 format to be used with plugins such as CS2Fixes in CS2.